 “I had a bad fall last year and since then I’ve been reluctant to exercise because I’m worried I’ll have another one.”

 “Sign up to do a yoga or Pilates class a couple of days a week.
 It may help to improve your balance and coordination and prevent you having any more falls.
 You could pick a class that’s especially for older people or join any group and just do what you can.
 Make sure you tell your instructor about any health concerns.”

 “I have arthritis in my knee and it’s so painful at times I can hardly move.”

 “You might worry that exercise will harm your knee but the opposite is true.
 If you keep moving and do some exercise, it can help to keep your joints working well and lessen pain.
-Research has shown that if you have osteoarthritis in your knee, exercise reduces pain and improves how well your knee joint works.
+Research has shown that if you have osteoarthritis in your knee, exercise reduces the pain and improves how well your knee joint works.
+Research has also shown that exercise might help with hip pain too, and possibly with how well your hip joint works.
 Try swimming to start with because you can exercise your joints without the pressure of your weight on them.
 Another activity you might like to try is tai chi, which may also help to reduce the pain from osteoarthritis of the knee.”

 “I’m too old to start exercising.”

 “You’re never too old to exercise!
 Start with some gentle walks and build up your fitness gradually.
 Once you get your confidence up, try having a go at other activities.”